DanielLoth/danielloth.github.io/index.md

 - [PDF Version](https://github.com/Lothy/lothy.github.io/raw/master/LOTH%20Daniel%20-%20Resume%20-%2015-Jan-2018.pdf)

-Please reach out to me via email first and we can go from there!
+Please reach out to me via email first and we can go from there.